 The physical disk capacity of the storage subsystem is divided into arrays and logical drives.
 These are recognized by the operating system as unformatted physically attached disks.
 Each logical component can be configured to meet data availability and I/O performance needs.
-Table 6 on page 12 describes the storage subsystem logical components.
+Table 6 describes the storage subsystem logical components.